chandrasekharyv/shell/README.md

 hi this is readme file
+making some changes